xpepermint/config-keys/README.md

 var _ = require('config-keys').load({ ... });
 ```

-Then anywhere in your application you use the module as shown bellow.
+Anywhere in your application you can use the module as shown bellow.

 ```js
 var _ = require('config-keys');